adobe-commerce/aco-google-merchant-center/README.md

 The following functions need to be customized:

 - `getProductUrl`: A basic function is provided to use the `sku` field from the Commerce Optimizer product and map to the template provided in the `STORE_URL_TEMPLATE` environment variable (ie. `https://mystore.com/products/{sku}`).
 Customize this function to correctly construct your canonical product URLs so Google can correctly index your PDPs.
+- `transformPrice`: A basic function is provided to retrieve the price returned from the Commerce Optimizer API.
+Customize this function if you have custom price functionality on top of the price returned by Commerce Optimizer.
 - `getAvailability`: A basic function is provided to map the `inStock` attribute of the Commerce Optimizer product to the Google Product Availability enum.
 Customize this function to correctly pull product availability from your inventory management system.
 - `getShippingInfo`: A basic function is provided to map `shippingMethod`, `shippingPrice` and `shippingCurrency` (if present as customer attributes) from the Commerce Optimizer product to the Google Product Input's required `shipping` field.
 Customize this function to pull shipping information as required.